 Fast forward a few years.
 You may have seen me around town testing different restaurants (all restaurants with gluten-free options) using my trusty Nima Sensor.
 The Nima Sensor gives me an extra level of transparency, a peek inside my food as it allows me the opportunity to test a piece of my food for gluten before eating my meal.

 Back in Denver (where I live), I headed over to The Original Pancake House in the Belleview Promenade shopping center in Greenwood Village.
-The line for this brunch joint is always out the door, so I never bother going there.
+The line for this brunch joint is always out the door, so I had never bothered going there before.

-However, my kids had a day off from school (on a random Friday), when there’s no crowds.
-We headed over there to give its gluten-free options a test-drive.
+However, my kids had a day off from school on a random Friday, and it wasn’t crowded at all, so we headed over there to test the restaurant’s gluten-free options.

-This is why, when I eat out, I almost always avoid ordering pancakes, pizza and toast.
+This is why, when I eat out, I almost always avoid ordering pancakes, pizza, pasta and toast.
 These items are notoriously cross contaminated.

-In other words, I RARELY order pancakes unless I feel really good about the processes in place.
+For all these reasons, I rarely order pancakes unless I feel really good about the processes in place.
+(Instead, I make my own fluffy pancakes at home.)

-I asked the general manager a bit more about the gluten-free processes they employ at The Original Pancake House in Denver.
+I asked the general manager a bit more about the gluten-free processes they employ at The Original Pancake House in Greenwood Village.

 I must admit, I usually would not order the pancakes when I hear the word “shared griddle.”
-I felt, however, reassured by the the fact that they had a good system in place, they were extremely knowledgeable about gluten-free things, and that they cleaned the griddle and used clean utensils.
-This is a lot, ya’ll, and something that made me feel that they were trying hard to accommodate me.
+I felt, however, reassured by the the fact that they had a good system in place, they were extremely knowledgeable about gluten-free protocols, and that they cleaned the griddle and used clean utensils.
+This is a lot and I felt like they were trying hard to accommodate me.

 Remember, this staff was trained in safe gluten-free preparation, but not all staff are trained so well.
-It is EXTREMELY important to have a conversation with your waitstaff AND feel confident in the answers before ordering any gluten-free foods.
+It is EXTREMELY important to have a conversation with your waitstaff and feel confident in the answers before ordering any gluten-free items.

-I first tested my husband’s omelet.
-I was nervous because it was so fluffy – could they have added some sort of batter to the mix?
-NO, not at all.
+I first tested my husband’s omelet for hidden gluten.
+I was nervous because it was so fluffy.
+I wondered if they might have added some sort of batter to the mix?

-They bake their omelets and that is what makes them ultra-fluffy.
-(IHOP, on the other hand, does add pancake batter to its omelets, beware!)
+I learned that they bake their omelets and that is what makes them ultra-fluffy.
+(IHOP, on the other hand, adds pancake batter to its omelets, beware!).
+As you can see, Nima displayed a smiley face – no gluten found.

 Next, I tested the pancakes.
 I ordered the gluten-free pancakes with blueberries, an Original Pancake House speciality.
 I must say, those blueberries were plump and juicy.
 I don’t know how they do it!

 Before testing the pancakes, I was reassured that these were indeed the gluten-free pancakes.
-I asked the general manager how her staff knows these are the gluten-free ones, and she said first of all, they look different, and second of all, the toothpick is an indication that the pancakes are gluten-free.
+I asked the general manager how her staff knows these are the gluten-free pancakes, and she said first of all, they look different, and second of all, the toothpick is an indication that the pancakes are gluten free.

-I love when restaurants offer visual clues to help me decode if the dish delivered to my table was indeed the gluten-free dish.
+I love when restaurants offer visual clues to help me decode if the dish delivered to my table was indeed the gluten-free order I placed.

-I took a small piece of pancake to test in my Nima Sensor, and I rubbed that small piece along the griddle marks before putting it inside the test capsule.
-I wanted to pick up any gluten cross contamination.
+I took a small piece of the pancake and rubbed it along the griddle marks before putting it inside the Nima Sensor test capsule.
+I wanted to pick up any potential gluten cross contamination.

-In the end, I was pleasantly surprised that the test turned out great.
-My Nima Sensor was all smiles!
+In the end, I was pleasantly surprised that my Nima Sensor was all smiles!
+These pancakes are gluten-free safe.

-You can watch me do the test Live on Facebook in this video:
+You can watch me test the Original Pancake House for hidden gluten in this video:

 Did I Eat ‘Em?